 Ken assessed Grace’s financial situation, reviewed the available alternatives, and made his recommendation: He rolled over Luan’s 401(k) investments into a New York Life deferred variable annuity.
 Ken said, “I was able to help Grace minimize her tax liability, while at the same time help her meet her retirement income goals.“

-In the months and years that followed, Ken worked with Grace to help realize another dream she and Luan had: a good education for their children.
+In the months and years that followed, Ken worked with Grace to help her create a fund for her children’s education.
 Grace is thankful that, “Today all three of my sons have wonderful careers.”

 “Luan and Grace’s faith in me has profoundly shaped how I view my career,” he says.
 “It is not about my success, but about the long-term well-being of my clients.
 That is what matters to me.”

 When the financial markets started to decline, Ken took another look at Grace’s financial situation and concluded he could help her preserve a portion of her retirement assets by converting them into fixed immediate annuities that would provide a guaranteed lifetime monthly income regardless of market conditions.
 But he refuses to take the credit.
 “I honestly feel that Luan is blessing her to this day.”(Guarantees of a fixed annuity are based on the claims-paying ability of the issuer.)